Davies, Ch 5: Interpretation

 i.
 What if deep lessons for life in the work but artist did not intend them?
 (Godot?)

 ii.
 What if the best interpretation of the writing in Harry Potter was that Dumbledore was gay?
 And that the author (J.K.
 Rowling) had no intentions either way about his sexual preferences; a case where the meaning of the work goes beyond the artist’s intentions

-15. Three: Hypothetical intentionalism (HI): Work’s meaning determined by intentions the audience is best justified in attributing to a (possible) author (whether or not she actually had those intentions)
+15. Three: Hypothetical intentionalism (HI): Work’s meaning determined by intentions the audience is best justified in attributing to a (possible) author (whether or not the actual author actually had those intentions)

 a.
-Goal of interpretation to arrive by imaginative hypothesizing of what might have been intended and meant by a postulated author (even if author did not in fact intend it)
+Goal of interpretation to arrive by imaginative hypothesizing at what might have been intended and meant by a postulated author (even if author did not in fact intend it)

 i.
 Goal of interpretation is to learn what someone like the artist might have meant